COVID-19: 4 options to consider if you need emergency cash

 Home equity loan

 With your home as collateral you get a better interest rate and a longer payback.
 It’s easier on your monthly budget.
-Beware of how fees for appraisals and underwriting can add to the overall loan balance.
+Beware of how fees for appraisals and underwriting can add to the overall loan cost or balance.

 Home equity line of credit (HELOC)